sametcopur/treemind/docs/source/algorithm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 1. **Tree Selection**

    - Filter decision trees to identify those that utilize both `feature_1` and `feature_2` as split nodes.
    - Within the selected trees, include only branches where both features are part of the decision path.

 2. **Interval Determination**

    For each selected tree:

-   a.
-Identify split points for `feature_1` to determine its intervals.
+   - Identify split points for `feature_1` to determine its intervals.
-   b.
-Identify split points for `feature_2` to determine its intervals.
+   - Identify split points for `feature_2` to determine its intervals.

 3. **Combined Interval Analysis**

    For each combination of intervals from `feature_1` and `feature_2`, calculate the expected model output:

    .. math::
       E[F(x) \mid x_1 \in \text{interval}_1, x_2 \in \text{interval}_2]

-   This step quantifies how specific ranges of `feature_1` and `feature_2` interact to influence predictions.

-4. **Leaf Selection**
-   Narrow down to leaves that satisfy the following conditions:

-   - The interval for `feature_1` corresponds to the target interval (`interval_1`).
-   - The interval for `feature_2` corresponds to the target interval (`interval_2`).

-By combining the above steps, this approach facilitates an in-depth understanding of feature interactions and their contributions to the model's predictions.
+The forward steps remain consistent as described, and this approach can be extended to accommodate additional features.

 7. Instance-based Feature Explanations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm calculates feature contributions for specific instances by analyzing the trees where the feature appears as a split node, regardless of whether it's in the instance's prediction path.
+The algorithm calculates feature contributions for specific instances by analyzing the trees where the feature appears as a split node in the instance's prediction path.

 1. **Expected Value Calculation Per Tree**